garciarasines/garciarasines.github.io/_teaching/2015-spring-teaching-2.md

 type: "Undergraduate"

 venue: "Imperial College London"
-date: 2022-01-01
+2022, 2023

 ---

-Introductory course to probability and statistics in the Joint Maths and Computing degreee
+Introductory course to probability and statistics in the Joint Mathematics and Computing degreee